Mayb3Nots/zoom_pinch_overlay/README.md

 ![](https://media.giphy.com/media/JgOvnL7vmYiXkuNFnh/giphy.gif)

-All other "zoom_pinch" package doesnt didnt work for me because it doesnt appear on top of all other widgets which was an issue to one of my projects.
+All other "zoom_pinch" package didn't work for me because it doesnt appear on top of all other widgets which was an issue on one of my project.
 This package solves that problem by introducing a OverlayEntry so that it appears on top of all other widgets.

 Credit to [@billylev](https://github.com/billylev) for the contribution this package.